mornville/intelligravex/README.md

 ./start.sh web --host 127.0.0.1 --port 8000
 ```

-Then open the UI, create keys + bots, and run locally by UUID:
+Then open the React Studio UI (see below) to create keys + bots, and run locally by UUID:

 ```bash
 voicebot run --bot <uuid>